themesberg/flowbite-svelte/src/routes/docs/forms/input-field.md

   import { TableProp, TableDefaultRow, DocBadgeList  } from '../../utils' import { onMount } from 'svelte';
-  import { Badge, A } from '$lib' import { props as items1 } from '../../props/Input.json'
+  import { Badge, A } from '$lib' import { props as input } from '../../props/Input.json'
+  import { props as inputAddon } from '../../props/InputAddon.json'

   const events = ["on:blur","on:change","on:click","on:focus","on:keydown","on:keypress","on:keyup","on:mouseenter","on:mouseleave","on:mouseover","on:paste","on:input"];
 </script>